pacerswithprettyfeet/pacerswithprettyfeet-oss.github.io/_posts/2026-05-22-Writing-the-Tristan-Stubbs-Manual.md

 The Dhoni comparison goes well beyond the average.
 Like Dhoni, Stubbs is highly formulaic in how he builds an innings.
 The usual pattern is simple: get to around 12 at roughly a run a ball, carry the innings into the final five overs, and then go nuts on the gas.
 Both are willing to fall badly behind par in the middle overs.
 Stubbs has a middle-overs TSR of -33.4; Dhoni is not much better at -25.6.
 In raw terms, that is 115.4 for Stubbs and 100.4 for Dhoni.
 The difference is that Dhoni survives this phase far more reliably.
 Stubbs averages only 28.2 between overs 7 and 15.
 Dhoni averages 49 per dismissal in the same phase, despite averaging less than Stubbs overall.
 Stubbs has borrowed the Dhoni script, but not quite the Dhoni survival clause.
 The former has an NEB of 3 in this phase, while the latter has an NEB of 26.1.

-The table that you showed me where it becomes extremely obvious that he is sitting at run a ball for a long long time.
 <iframe
   src="{{ '/assets/plots/Writing the Tristan Stubbs Manual/stubbs_plot1.html'  |relative_url }}"
   width="100%"